 Why Use Bio Balls?

-There are a couple of reasons why bio balls are the best thing to use as opposed to other types of biological filtration media.
-Let’s quickly go over why bio balls are the best choice to go with.
+There are a couple of reasons why bio balls are the best thing to use as opposed to other types of filtration media.
+Let’s quickly go over why they are the best choice to go with.

-- The biggest advantage you get with bio balls is that their very large openings are almost impossible to clog.
+- The biggest advantage you with a bio balls is their very large openings are almost impossible to clog.
 This means that water will always be able to flow past the bacteria, thus being cleaned in the process.

 - Another advantage is that bio balls allow for oxygen rich water to flow through them, thus providing the bacteria as well as your aquarium with a certain amount of aeration and oxygenation.